-I promise you, Carson, you'll have more enjoyment in heaven than you've ever had on Earth.
-Anyone who stops long enough to examine God's artistry in creation can't help but notice playfulness.
-Consider dolphins as they swim, horses as they frolic and children as they pretend to be heroic characters.
+I can assure you, Carson, you’ll have more enjoyment in heaven than you’ve ever had on Earth.
+Anyone who stops long enough to examine God’s artistry in creation can’t help but notice playfulness.
+Consider dolphins as they swim, foals as they frolic and children as they pretend to be heroic characters.
 Play seems so natural to all of them.

-What's the purpose behind all this play?
-Maybe playfulness is an overflow of God's life.
-God's life will flow unhindered through his people, his creatures and his kingdom.
+What’s the purpose behind all this play, scientists may ask?
+Maybe playfulness is an overflow of God’s life.
+God’s life will flow unhindered through his people, his creatures and his kingdom.

 “My eyeballs will fly out of their sockets, and my mouth will fall to the ground!” says Hillary, 8.
 “And God will be glowing!
 I will hold onto his leg so tight that he can’t let me go, no matter how much power he has.”

-Hillary, you won't have to grab God's leg.
-He's the one holding you.
-Speaking of those who have trusted him as their savior, Jesus said, "I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand" (John 10:28).
+Hillary, the good news is that you won’t have to grab God’s leg.
+He’s the one holding you.
+Speaking of those who have trusted him as their savior, Jesus said, “I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand” (John 10:28).

 As for God’s glowing, Trevor, 7, says, “I will close my eyes because God is full of glory.”